asrhou/NATMI/README.md

 NATMI was tested using python 2.7 and 3.7 versions with pandas 0.24.2, XlsxWriter 1.1.0, xlrd 1.2.0, seaborn 0.8.1, igraph 0.7.1, NetworkX 2.1 and PyGraphviz 1.5.

-To install NATMI, run the following command in the desired instalation directory:
+To install NATMI, run the following command in the desired installation directory:
 ```bat
    git clone https://github.com/asrhou/NATMI.git
 ```